 - 2.4.4 There are also varying approaches which can be used to assess the consequences of a peat landslide occurring.
-Such consequences could include: - The potential for harm to life during construction - The potential economic costs associated with lost infrastructure, or delay in programme - The potential for reputational loss associated with occurrence of a peat landslide in association with construction activities - The potential for permanent, irreparable damage to the peat resource (both carbon stock and habitat) associated with mobilisation (and ultimately loss) of peat in a landslide - The potential for ecological damage to watercourses subject to inundation by peat debris. - 2.4.5 In this assessment, the severity of a consequence has been qualitatively assigned, giving the highest severity to a consequence which could result in a loss of life (such as a peat landslide event hitting a railway line and derailing a train, or hitting a building that is likely to be occupied), with lower severity consequences assigned to economic and ecological receptors. - 2.4.6 For this assessment, the further a receptor is from the source of a peat landslide event, the more the severity of the consequence of impact on that receptor reduces.
-This is for two reasons. - 2.4.7 Firstly, without specific data on the distance a specific landslide is likely to travel from its source, the likelihood of an impact on that receptor will reduce the further the receptor is away from the event source (Mills, 2002) because a) the mass movement may come to a stop before reaching the receptor and b) the mass movement is more likely to miss the receptor if it takes a different path to that containing the receptor. - 2.4.8 Secondly, in general, the magnitude of the consequence (i.e. the severity of the damage caused) if a hit occurs is likely to reduce the further the receptor is from the landslide.
+Such consequences could include: - The potential for harm to life during construction - The potential economic costs associated with lost infrastructure, or delay in programme - The potential for reputational loss associated with occurrence of a peat landslide in association with construction activities - The potential for permanent, irreparable damage to the peat resource (both carbon stock and habitat) associated with mobilisation (and ultimately loss) of peat in a landslide - The potential for ecological damage to watercourses subject to inundation by peat debris. - 2.4.5 In this assessment, the severity of a consequence has been qualitatively assigned, giving the highest severity to a consequence which could result in a loss of life (such as a peat landslide event hitting a railway line and derailing a train, or hitting a building that is likely to be occupied), with lower severity consequences assigned to economic and ecological receptors, which are likely to be short-lived or manageable. - 2.4.6 For this assessment, it is assumed that severity of the consequence of impact reduces with distance from the source of a peat landslide.
+This is for two reasons.

+- 2.4.7 Firstly, without specific data on the distance a specific landslide is likely to travel from its source, the likelihood of an impact on that receptor will reduce the further the receptor is away from the event source (Mills, 2002).
+This is because a) the mass movement may come to a stop before reaching the receptor and b) the mass movement is more likely to miss the receptor if it takes a different path to that containing the receptor. - 2.4.8 Secondly, in general, the magnitude of the consequence (i.e. the severity of the damage caused) if a hit occurs is likely to reduce the further the receptor is from the landslide.
 This is not an infallible rule, as mass movements may gather additional material or water, particularly if channelised, and increase their destructive power away from their sources.
-However, the channelisation of an event and the potential for watercourses to transfer material significant distances from landslide events is accounted for by their relatively high consequence severity. - 2.4.9 In order to incorporate the consequence severities into the assessment, the severity of the consequence of a peat landslide occurring from a particular location has been given both a qualitative descriptor and an according value (from one to five), representing the relative severity of the consequence. - 2.4.10 Following the Lee and Jones (2014) calculation above, the final risk score has then been derived by multiplying the final value derived from the contributory factors for hazard by the value derived for risk, giving an indication of the degree of risk associated with a peat landslide occurring from a particular point within or near to the Proposed Scheme.
+However, the channelisation of an event and the potential for watercourses to transfer material significant distances from landslide events is accounted for by their relatively high consequence severity. - 2.4.9 In order to incorporate the consequence severities into the assessment, the severity of the consequence of a peat landslide occurring from a particular location has been given both a qualitative descriptor and an according value (from one to five), representing the relative severity of the consequence. - 2.4.10 Following the Lee and Jones (2014) risk calculation above, the final risk score has then been derived by multiplying the final value derived from the contributory factors for hazard by the value derived for consequence, giving an indication of the degree of risk associated with a peat landslide occurring from a particular point within or near to the Proposed Scheme.